Importance of Sleep for Children's Growth

 Good sleep is important for both physical and mental wellbeing of your child.
 Getting a good night's sleep is also beneficial to your child's learning and development.
 You can tell if your child is getting enough sleep if they wake up rested and show no signs of exhaustion during the day, except before naps and at bedtime.
 If your child is having problems falling asleep or waking up at night, examine their daily routines and establish a conducive sleeping environment.

-If you have a bedtime routine for your child but still wakes up tired and bubbly, invest in a good quality mattress and pillow.
+If you have a bedtime routine for kids but still wakes up tired and bubbly, invest in a good quality mattress and pillow.
 A comfortable pillow is important for your children's good night's sleep.

 Recent Posts